dabapps/jest-matcher-react-shallow-snapshot/README.md

 import '@jakesidsmith/jest-matcher-react-shallow-snapshot';
 ```

 If you are using TypeScript, importing this file from your setup file should apply the types needed to call `.toMatchReactShallowSnapshot`.
-If it doesn't then make sure that the file is included in your tsconfig.
+If it doesn't, then make sure that the setup file is included in your tsconfig.

 ## Usage